 Efren stood, straightened his back, and neutralized his features, hoping to appear unthreatening as he crossed the room and took the young man’s hands in his own.

 “You must be Prince Marcelo,” Efren said.
 Apparently, Princess Marcela had died at some point during the month before the wedding, and the contingency plan had been put into place allowing Efren to choose from amongst her younger siblings.
 Marcelo was a rare son—Marcela’s twin, younger by mere minutes—born to Sheburat’s matriarchal royal family.
-Unlike his sisters, Marcelo would have been kept deliberately naïve and uninformed.
+Unlike his sisters, eighteen-year-old Marcelo had been kept deliberately naïve and uninformed.

 Efren ran his thumb over the ring on Marcelo’s finger and gestured to the ring adorning his own finger, which he expected Marcelo would recognize.
 “And I am Efren, the crown prince of Zioneven.
 It appears we are married.”